 \section{Preliminaries}

-In online convex optimization (see e.g. \cite{hazan2016introduction} for a comprehensive treatment), a player plays a $T$-round game against nature, outputting $x_t\in \mathcal{K}$ in the $t^{\text{th}}$ round, and then the nature reveals the convex loss function $\ell_t$ and the player suffers loss $\ell_t(x_t)$.
-The goal of the player is to minimize the (static) regret:
+In online convex optimization (refer to \cite{hazan2016introduction} for a comprehensive treatment), a player engages in a $T$-round game against an adversarial environment.
+In each round $t$, the player selects $x_t\in \mathcal{K}$, then the environment unveils the convex loss function $\ell_t$, and the player incurs the loss $\ell_t(x_t)$.
+The player's objective is to minimize the (static) regret:

-We can model the quantum tomography problem in the online convex optimization setting: the convex domain $\mathcal{K}$ is taken to be $C_n$, the set of all trace-1 positive semidefinite (PSD) complex matrices of dimension $2^n$:
+We can model the quantum tomography problem within the framework of online convex optimization: the convex domain $\mathcal{K}$ is taken to be $C_n$, the set of all trace-1 positive semidefinite (PSD) complex matrices of dimension $2^n$: